MeetingLawyers/ios-sdk-legacy-sample/README.md

         }
 ````

-# Migration to 4.0
+# Migration to 4.0 and 3.0.14+

-To migrate the SDK from versions 1.0.x, 2.0.x and 3.0.x to new version 4.0, yo must change all the references form `MediQuo.Result` to `MediQuoResult`
+To migrate the SDK from versions 1.0.x, 2.0.x and prior 3.0.14 to new version 4.0 and 3.0.14+, yo must change all the references form `MediQuo.Result` to `MediQuoResult`

 # Uploading app to AppStore